 Inguinal Hernia Repair has a very high success rate if it is diagnosed and treated in time.

-After an inguinal hernia repair or inguinal hernia surgery, patients will be transferred into a rest room until they wake up and if they are able to walk, drink water and urinate, they will from released from the hospital.
-Pain or soreness are normal in the first 24 to 48 hours after inguinal hernia repair.
-After a laparoscopic treatment, the patient will be able to go back to normal activities in approximately one week.
-Inguinal hernia surgery is associated with a longer and more difficult recovery period.
-It is recommended to have a follow-up appointment in two weeks after the inguinal hernia repair.
+After an inguinal hernia repair or inguinal hernia surgery, patients are transferred to a restroom until they wake up, and if they can walk, drink water and urinate, they are released from the hospital.
+Pain or discomfort is normal within the first 24 to 48 hours after inguinal hernia repair.
+After a laparoscopic treatment, the patient will be able to return to normal activities in about a week.
+Open inguinal hernia surgery is associated with longer and more difficult recovery time.
+A follow-up appointment is recommended two weeks after inguinal hernia repair.

 The most common causes are aging process, congenital defects, chronic coughing, the repeated strain on the tummy, and damage from injury or surgery.

 What Are the Symptoms of An Inguinal Hernia?